boazdavid/recife_students/README.md

 This is done in 2 steps:
 ### Active training
-If there is no `settings` and `training.json` files - it will starts a series of questions.
+If there is no `settings` and `training.json` files - an active training starts.
+The system will starts a series of questions.
 In each question, two examples (student records) are displayed.
-The user has to respond `y`- it is a duplicate, or `n` no. As more training examples - the better.
+The user has to respond `y`- it is a duplicate, `n` for no, and `u` if you are not sure.
+As more training examples - the better.
+For the program to work correctly, there is a need for at least 10 duplicate pairs, and 10 non duplicates.
+When done, type `f` (finished).
+In the end of the active training, the two files above will be created.
 If you want to retrain again, just remove (or rename) the files.
 Note, a new training is required in the case you rename fields, or add change the compared fields.

 ### Dedupe